insight-centre/saffron/README.md

 Web Interface with Mongo DB integration
 =======================================

-Install MongoDB with the defaults set and start up.
-Once started, open a Mongo session by typing 'mongo' on a terminal.
-Create a saffron database by typing:
+Install MongoDB with the defaults set (see [instructions](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials)) and start up by typing in a terminal:

-    use saffron
+    sudo mongod

 To change the Mongo HOST and PORT, simply edit the following file

     ./saffron-web.sh